In this article, we'll break down the AP Bio exam format to help you become familiar with the question styles you will see!

 Argumentation | Questions 1, 2, 3, 4 & 6 |

-Understanding the exam format is the first step to doing well.
+Understanding the AP Bio exam length and format is the first step to doing well.
 So, now that you know what the exam format is and what to expect from each section, you can chalk out an efficient and effective study plan.
-Keep in mind the number of questions and the time you will have for each section, and budget enough time to review your answers.
+Be mindful of the number of questions and the AP Biology exam time, ensuring you allocate enough time to review your answers.

 References